davideberly/GeometricTools/README.md

   If you continue execution after these exceptions, the applications perform correctly.
 When the D3D11 device is released, another Poco::NotFoundException is generated.
 You can continue execution after this exception.
-The exceptions still occur through driver version 546.17 released on 14 November 2023.
+The exceptions still occur through driver version 546.33 released on 12 December 2023.
 A moderator for NVIDIA forums posted on 14 November 2023 that the issue has been addressed but does not know when the fix will occur in a future driver release.
 See [Bug status](https://forums.developer.nvidia.com/t/poco-notfoundexception-thrown-in-driver-version-531-18/245285/28).